rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/creating-a-payment-provider.md

 Payment Providers are companies that provide a gateway between ecommerce software customer payment.
 In the U.S. that largely means credit cards but it can also mean something like a PayPal account or in other parts of the world it could mean cards linked to Kiosks or even BitCoin.
-Reaction doesn't really care what you do here, you could even not collect money at all it just puts that step as part of the workflow and then records the results.
+Demand doesn't really care what you do here, you could even not collect money at all it just puts that step as part of the workflow and then records the results.

-Included with the default version of Reaction is the Example Payment provider.
+Included with the default version of Demand is the Example Payment provider.
 This plugin has two purposes.
 First to allow you to put through orders in your local dev system without signing up for a payment provider, secondly to provide a template for creating plugins for new Payment Providers.

-Note that while charging and capturing should work as expected, refunds are not recorded since Reaction expects refunds to be recorded by the Payment Gateway.
+Note that while charging and capturing should work as expected, refunds are not recorded since Demand expects refunds to be recorded by the Payment Gateway.

 ## Introduction

 Payment Providers are implemented as "plugins".
-Reaction plugins are just Meteor modules with some additional configuration.
+Demand plugins are just Meteor modules with some additional configuration.

 ## Getting Started